 Hayley Griffith: “There’s so much that I love about her.
-She’s so sweet and kind-hearted, but the thing about her that I love about her is that that’s not the only thing about her, she has this level of badass in her, and her willingness to survive.
-She’ll hit a kid in the face just to remain safe and get out of that situation.
-I like that she didn’t just succumb to what was happening to her, she’s really fighting for her life.
+She’s so sweet and kind-hearted, but the thing about her that I love about her is that that’s not the only thing about her.
+She has this level of badass in her and her willingness to survive.
+She’ll hit a kid in the face to remain safe and escape that situation.
+I like that she didn’t just succumb to what was happening to her.
+She’s really fighting for her life.
 I love the dynamics of her.”

 Horror Fuel: “Sam is a great character.
-I love that even though she’s fighting to survive, she’s still kind, so good-hearted.
+I love that even though she’s fighting to survive, she’s still kind and good-hearted.
 Do you see any of yourself in her?”

 Hayley Griffith: “Oh, yeah.
-I think Sam is a little awkward and I’m extremely awkward but in different ways.
-You want things to work out and you try really hard, but things don’t always go right for you.
+Sam is a little awkward, and I’m extremely awkward but in different ways.
+You want things to work out and try hard, but things don’t always go right for you.
 I think we have a lot in common in that kind of way.
-I think she cares about people and she’s very open, like to Judy.
-She wants to start up a friendship even in the middle of this crazy night.
+Like Judy, I think she cares about people and is very open.
+She wants to start a friendship even during this crazy night.
 She’s open and still wants to make a friend.
-I think I’m very like that, like, ‘Hey let’s be friends right now.
+I think I’m like that, like, ‘Hey, let’s be friends right now.
 Is this weird?
 I don’t care.’

 Horror Fuel: “If I may ask, how did they pull off that scene with the sheet when it’s trying to go down your throat?”

 Hayley Griffith: “A lot of it was reverse photography, which I didn’t know was a thing.
 It blew my mind when I learned about it.
 Basically, you shoot it in reverse.
-Like when I jump off the bed and it wraps around my leg and taped around the back.
-They’d rip the sheet off and then I’d have to jump back onto the bed, like I was jumping off, which was very weird to figure out how to do it so that my feet would look natural.
-When you play it forward it looks like I was jumping off.
-I that scene, it looks like it was going down my throat – you have to be very aware of your blinking because it would show.
-They started out with it in my mouth and it would come out and I had to look down.
+When I jump off the bed, it wraps around my leg and tapes around the back.
+They’d rip the sheet off, and then I’d have to jump back onto the bed like I was jumping off, which was very weird to figure out how to do so that my feet would look natural.
+When you play it forward, it looks like I was jumping off.
+In that scene, it looks like it was going down my throat – you have to be very aware of your blinking because it would show.
+They started with it in my mouth, and it would come out, and I had to look down.
 It was so complicated [laughter], but it ended up looking crazy good.
-I’m really grateful that it looks really cool.”
+I’m grateful that it looks really cool.”

-Was it awkward to be strapped to that alter?
+Was it awkward to be strapped to that altar?
 It was such a crazy scene.’

 Hayley Griffith: “Not extremely.
-I feel like with some people it might be, but I don’t have a lot of shame [laughter] as a human being, so for me, I was like, ‘Yeap, okay.’
-The crew was amazing, very respectful.
+I feel like with some people, it might be, but I don’t have a lot of shame [laughter] as a human being, so for me, I was like, ‘Yeap, okay.’
+The crew was amazing and very respectful.
 No one came around that didn’t have to.
-Inbetween takes they covered us in jackets, warming blankets, so we were covered the whole time except when we were filming.
-In that moment, that was the last thing I was thinking about.
-It made it kind of easy.
-I was thinking ‘Oh, I’m in my bra and I’ve got my cooter out [laughter].’
+In between takes, they covered us in jackets, and warming blankets, so we were covered the whole time except when we were filming.
+At that moment, that was the last thing I was thinking about.
+It made it easy.
+I thought, ‘Oh, I’m in my bra, and I’ve got my cooter out [laughter].’
 It was pretty easy [laughter].”

 Hayley Griffith: “Oh my god, yeah.
-We were really covered compared to them.
+We were covered compared to them.
 I really have nothing to complain about.
-Seeing that, I’m like ‘Nope, I’m fine [laughter].”
+Seeing that, I’m like, ‘Nope, I’m fine [laughter].”

 Horror Fuel: “That’s hilarious!”

 Horror Fuel: “Good for them.
-Personally, I couldn’t do it.”
+I couldn’t do it.”

 Hayley Griffith: “Right?
 They just didn’t give a fuck.
 It was cool as hell.”

-Horror Fuel: “In that scene where you are writing on your co-star, what was you were actually writing?”
+Horror Fuel: “In that scene where you are writing on your co-star, what were you writing?”

 Hayley Griffith: “It’s Enochian language, which I believe is the language of the angels.
-The symbols are for protection against evil, so when I was writing it on her it’s to protect her from the spell.
+The symbols protect against evil, so when I wrote it on her, it was to protect her from the spell.
 It’s crazy, I always thought it was just symbols, but no, it’s real.
-It was crazy to get to do that all over Ruby [Modine], poor her.
-That day filming was insane for her.
+It was crazy to do that all over Ruby [Modine], poor her.
+That day of filming was insane for her.
 She killed it.”

 Horror Fuel: “Yes, she did.
 The entire cast was fantastic.
 But I don’t know how you kept a straight face, especially during that “Killdo” scene.”

 Hayley Griffith: “I didn’t [laughter].
 Oh, my god!
 Yeah!
 When I read the script and got to that part, I was like, ‘Oh, my god!
 I have to be in this movie!’
 That was so crazy, so absurd.
-That was something I’ve never heard of or even thought of.
+That was something II’dnever heard of or even thought of.
 I was like, ‘I have to do this.
-I have to be apart of this.’
-But it was so hard to keep a straight face, especially with Jerry O’Connel, AJ Bowen.
-It was a nightmare trying to keep a straight face because they made me laugh so much and so hard.
-I’d have be like, ‘Please do their coverage first because I can not do it at the same time.
+I have to be a part of this.’
+But it was so hard to keep a straight face, especially with Jerry O’Connell and AJ Bowen.
+Trying to keep a straight face was a nightmare because they made me laugh so hard.
+I’d have been like, ‘Please do their coverage first because I can not do it simultaneously.
 I’m just going to die laughing.’
 It was so good.’